Askedio/Laravel5-API-Controller/README.md

     use \Askedio\Laravel5ApiController\Traits\SearchableTrait;
     ...
 ~~~
-You can set more details, like searching, includes, rules, primarykey and transform in the [Modal Options](https://github.com/Askedio/Laravel5-API-Controller/wiki/Modals).
+You can set more details, like searching, includes, rules, primarykey and transform in the [Model Options](https://github.com/Askedio/Laravel5-API-Controller/wiki/Models).